halaveika/nodejs2021Q4-service/README.md

 in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

+## Running application in Docker

+docker-compose up --build

+You should wait while the containers -app and -postgres run in development mode;

+docker exec -i -t app /bin/bash

+You can get into -app container with this command

+docker stop app postgres

+This command stop -app and -postgres containers

+docker rm app postgres

+This command delete -app and -postgres containers

 ## Testing

 After application running open new terminal and enter: